src-d/blog/content/post/review-programs-with-graphs.md

-Authors has also published a reference implementation of GG-NN model in TensorFlow.
+The authors have also published a reference implementation of the GG-NN model in TensorFlow.

 [**Microsoft/gated-graph-neural-network-samples** - Sample Code for Gated Graph Neural Networks](https://github.com/Microsoft/gated-graph-neural-network-samples)

-For deeper overview of this and other graph-based learning methods, we recommend checking Stanford’s [SNAP tutorial on Representation learning on graphs](http://snap.stanford.edu/proj/embeddings-www/).
+To dive deeper into this method as well as other graph-based learning methods, we recommend checking Stanford’s [SNAP tutorial on Representation learning on graphs](http://snap.stanford.edu/proj/embeddings-www/).

 ## Tasks